rnestler/rnestler.github.io-source/content/articles/2015/2015-07-03-setting-up-airline-vim.rst

     xrdb -merge ~/.Xresources

 The problem was that urxvt didn't like that at all and displayed the fonts with the spacing all messed up.
-After an hour of googeling and trying out different stuff, it turned out I just needed to kill and restart the urxvtd daemon!
+After an hour of googling and trying out different stuff, it turned out I just needed to kill and restart the urxvtd daemon!

 .. sourcecode:: bash